8 Reasons You Might Suck At Outsourcing and How to Fix Them

 - OR just speak to your agency and your assigned specialist.
 That’s the other, bigger point of outsourcing, especially if you outsource to a digital agency like us: you work with trained and experienced talents who know what they’re doing.

 - Be prepared for the answer.
-Your task might take a day, a week, a month.
+Your task might take a day, a week, or a month.
 This is after you’ve made contact and after the onboarding process.
 Get this task out there with plenty of time before you need or want it completed.

 - If you still need it done super fast, expect to pay more.